 Most Common Patio Cover Questions

-A patio cover is an outdoor shade structure designed to provide 100% shade coverage & complete rain protection to any backyard area.
+A patio cover is an outdoor shade structure designed to provide 100% shade coverage with complete rain protection to any backyard area.
 Most covers are built attached to an existing home because they are more functional but detached covers are also possible.

 Patio construction costs can vary depending on the type of material that is used.
 Aluminum patio covers for example can cost as little as $20.00 per square foot while a wooden frame cover can cost as much as $120.00 a square foot or more.